ozbillwang/keycloak-compose/README.md

 On Windows, the file path is usually: `c:\Windows\System32\Drivers\etc\hosts`

-Notes: In many online documents and videos, Keycloak experts often recommend starting the Keycloak service on localhost with a specific port.
+**Notes**: In many online documents and videos, Keycloak experts often recommend starting the Keycloak service on **localhost** with a specific port.
 However, this practice is not advisable, especially when working in a real environment.
 Instead, it’s more practical to configure Keycloak with a DNS-ready setup.
 This also allows you to test HTTPS access with SSL certifications later on if needed.

 ### Step 2
 ```